A solution-driven response to Katy’s most vulnerable population

 Chairman, Board of Directors

-Alarming statistics highlighted the invisible nature and challenges of single homeless mothers that do not have sufficient material resources, emotional support or the psychological resolve to report and manage their status.
+Alarming statistics highlighted the invisible nature and challenges of single mothers who do not have sufficient material resources, emotional support or the psychological resolve to report and manage their status.

 Founder and Former President

-What we know about the homeless population in Katy
+What we know about the single-led families in Katy

 The average number of homeless families in Katy exceeds the national general average, according to the National Center on Family Homelessness.